SalomePlatform/sat/doc/src/configuration.rst

   * **verbose** : activate verbosity in the compilation
   * **debug** : activate debug mode

-If this flags are not specified, SAT takes the default application flag.
+If these flags are not specified, SAT takes the default application flag.
-In the following example, SAT uses the the default tag V9_4_BR for products SHAPER, KERNEL and MEDCOUPLING.
+In the following example, SAT uses the default tag V9_4_BR for products SHAPER, KERNEL and MEDCOUPLING.
 For LIBBATCH it uses the tag V2_4_2.
-KERNEL is compile in debug and verbose mode.
+KERNEL is compiled in debug and verbose mode.

 .. code-block:: bash